Five smart ways to save energy

 It's not always convenient to go around the house unplugging appliances but an easy solution is to buy remote-controlled sockets.
 Just plug in these 'smart' sockets and use the remote control to switch off devices independently or in one go.
-Remote-controlled sockets are widely available from retailers including Amazon and Maplin - the Bye Bye Standby Starter Kit (£11.99) or the Energenie pack of four remote-controlled sockets (£29.99), for example.
+Remote-controlled sockets are widely available from retailers including Amazon and Maplin.

 Or go one step further with energy savers that will switch off your home entertainment system automatically.
-These multi-socket extension leads sense when the TV is turned off and then cut power to peripheral devices such as your games console, speakers and DVD player.
-Look out for Belkin's Conserve Smart AV (around £46) or the Energenie Automatic Standby Shutdown (£12.99).
+These multi-socket extension leads - such as the Energenie Automatic Standby Shutdown (£17.50) - sense when the TV is turned off and then cut power to peripheral devices such as your games console, speakers and DVD player.

 By making simple changes to their everyday behaviour, a family in a typical gas-heated, three-bedroom house could save as much as £130 on their annual energy bills, according to the Energy Saving Trust.

-According to the Department of Energy and Climate Change, up to 82% of a typical home energy bill is attributed to heating and hot water, so you could maximise the saving you can make in the long term by having a smart energy system professionally installed.
+According to the former Department of Energy and Climate Change (it became part of the Department for Business, Energy & Industrial Strategy in June 2016), up to 82% of a typical home energy bill is attributed to heating and hot water, so you could maximise the saving you can make in the long term by having a smart energy system professionally installed.

-The system isn't cheap, with the basic set-up costing £249 plus about £50 for each room sensor (excluding installation) but Honeywell claims that its smart technology will save up to 40% on heating costs.
+The system isn't cheap though, with the basic set-up costing £249 plus about £50 for each room sensor (excluding installation).
+But the maker claims that its smart technology will save up to 40% on heating costs.

 A small device clips on to your electricity meter, while a transmitter relays data on your electricity consumption to a hand-held screen where you can view your real-time electricity consumption in kWh or pounds and pence.
 You can instantly see the impact of daily activities such as boiling a kettle or switching on the tumble drier.